I-Man-H/SystemEngineering/Week 2/Week 2.md

 The initial phase of requirements analysis involves three steps
 1. Crafting a scope document
 2. Identifying Stakeholders
-3. Generating a Stakeholders needs list.
+3. Generating a Stakeholders' needs list.

 These three steps are all associated with acquiring information on the system and building an understanding in the design team of what the problem space is.